Sally Thomsett

-Sally Thomsett (born 3 April 1950) is an English actress who starred as Phyllis in the film The Railway Children (1970) and played Jo in the TV sitcom Man About the House (1973–1976).
+Sally Thomsett (born 3 April 1950) is an English former actress who starred as Phyllis in the film The Railway Children (1970) and played Jo in the TV sitcom Man About the House (1973–1976).
 She also appeared as Janice in the film Straw Dogs (1971) and Nemo in Baxter!
 (1973).

 Early life

 Thomsett was born 3 April 1950 in Brighton, East Sussex, to Maurice and Dorothy Thomsett (née Joy) and had three older brothers.
 She attended Elm Grove Infants and Juniors School in Brighton.
 One of her brothers offered her five shillings to audition for The Max Bygraves Summer Show.
 After doing so successfully, she appeared in several pantomimes until she left secondary school to attend Phildene Stage School in London.

 Career

 Out of drama school, Thomsett made several films for the Children's Film Foundation, and appeared in many popular television series, including Theatre 625, Dixon of Dock Green, Nearest and Dearest and Z-Cars.
 She also starred as Jennifer Villiers in the comedy series The Very Merry Widow from 1967 to 1968, and its spin-off, The Very Merry Widow and How in 1969.